First Europeans in New Zealand: Explorers, Tasman, Cook, Sealers

 Home | Category: History and Religion

-FIRST EUROPEAN IN NEW ZEALAND
+FIRST EUROPEANS IN NEW ZEALAND

 The Dutch captain Abel Tasman and his crew were the first Europeans to lay eyes on what is now New Zealand.
 They sighted the west coast of South Island in 1642 and called it "Staten Landt", which means the “Land of the (Dutch) States-General,” because he thought it was could possibly be connected to Staten Island (Isla de los Estados) off Tierra del Fuego, discovered by the Dutch in 1616, and believed at the time to be the northern tip of the Great Southern Continent.